11 Smart Sociology Research Topics That Will Get You an A

 - Class and Contentment: Does Money Buy Happiness?

 9. The Sociology of Spirituality, Superstition, and Folklore

-One of my favorite topics to write about is ancient Hawaiian culture.
-The ancient Hawaiians had many myths and legends as do numerous other cultures.
-Sociological studies about myths and legends illustrate the purposes of these legends.
+One of my personal favorite topics to write about is ancient Hawaiian culture.
+The ancient Hawaiians have many myths and legends.
+Sociological studies about myths and legends study the purpose behind cultural storytelling.
 Below are some interesting cultures and legends to get you started.